September 21, 2017

 MiFID II is a complex piece of legislation that introduces more regulation and has a wider scope than the current regime.
 MiFID II impacts all areas of Pershing and provides clients, particularly wealth managers, with increased obligations.
 The changes introduced by MiFID II will reshape European financial markets, posing technological and commercial challenges to how investment firms and trading venues conduct business.

 Pershing launched the MiFID II programme in 2015 and is also a part of the wider BNY Mellon Programme.
 Dedicated work streams have been established.
 Compliance SMEs have completed gap analyses for each work stream.
 Business Viability Assessments have been completed to identify system, process and employee requirements.
-Initial high level technical requirements have been released and detailed technical requirements for transaction reporting will be released in Q2:17.
+Detailed technical requirements for transaction reporting have been issued and will continue to be released throughout Q3/Q4 2017.

 Pershing has reviewed the detailed requirements set out in the delegated acts, Regulatory Technical Standards (RTS), European Securities and Markets Authority (ESMA) guidance, Financial Conduct Authority (FCA) consultation papers and the Operational and Technical Arrangements issued by the Central Bank of Ireland (CBI).
 The Compliance team is closely following both the national as well as European developments in order to ensure that we are compliant with the amended MIFID II regime come 3 January 2018, and are able to support our clients in the fulfilment of their own MiFID II obligations.